-(Typical View - your coach may vary in appearance)
+-If Equipped (Typical View - your motorhome may vary in appearance)

-Your coach may be equipped with a TV swing-out mechanism, which allows you to access the Radio/DVD player and storage behind the TV.
+Your motorhome may be equipped with a TV swing-out mechanism, which allows you to access the Radio/DVD player and storage behind the TV.

 To Swing-out TV

 Grasp the inboard side of TV and disengage from the wall mounting bracket.